-The National Library of Medicine in partnership with the Ke Ali`i Maka`ainana Hawaiian Civic Club of Washington welcomes the Hōkūleʻa to our nation’s capital May 15-24, 2016.
+The National Library of Medicine in partnership with the Ke Ali`i Maka`ainana Hawaiian Civic Club of Washington welcomed the Hōkūleʻa to our nation’s capital May 15-24, 2016.

-The Hōkūleʻa, a traditional Polynesian voyaging canoe, arrives in Washington as part of its Mālama Honua Worldwide Voyage.
+The Hōkūleʻa, a traditional Polynesian voyaging canoe, arrived in Washington as part of its Mālama Honua Worldwide Voyage.

 In Hawaiian, Mālama Honua means “to care for our Earth.”
 That philosophy underpins the Mālama Honua Worldwide Voyage.

 [Nainoa Thompson:] 7,000 years ago the first really Oceanic people came out of China, and came out of Taiwan.
 Then you get to Polynesia, this Oceanic country bounded by Hawaii in the north and New Zealand in the southwest, and Rapa Nui in the east, 10 million square miles, bigger than Russia, and it was discovered by these extraordinary people.
 They were really the astronauts of our ancestors.
 They were the greatest explorers on the face of the earth.